 2 The Factual Narrative section of this report describes "dual purpose" queries, where FBI conducts a query for both foreign intelligence and evidence of a crime purposes.
 Typically, FBI treats such queries as foreign intelligence queries, but the probable cause standard should apply to all such mixed purpose queries.
 Indeed, given FBI's law enforcement mission, it is unclear whether any FBI queries are conducted solely for the purpose of returning foreign intelligence information, without any possibility of using information as evidence of a crime.
-Thus, a probable cause requirement that applies to all FBI U.S. person queries conducted at least in part seeking evidence of a crime may, as a practical matter, need to apply to all FBI U.S. person queries.

-constitutional requirements.3 I recognize that the FISC has determined that current Section 702 querying procedures comply with the Fourth Amendment,4 but the U.S. Court of Appeals for the Second Circuit has found that a U.S. person query is a separate Fourth Amendment event that itself must meet the reasonableness test as "a backstop to protect the privacy interests of United States persons and ensure that they are not being improperly targeted."5 In that case, United States v.
+Thus, a probable constitutional requirements.3 I recognize that the FISC has determined that current Section 702 querying procedures comply with the Fourth Amendment,4 but the U.S. Court of Appeals for the Second Circuit has found that a U.S. person query is a separate Fourth Amendment event that itself must meet the reasonableness test as "a backstop to protect the privacy interests of United States persons and ensure that they are not being improperly targeted."
+In that case, United States v.
 Hasbajrami, the Second Circuit remanded the question of whether the government's U.S. person queries had complied with the Fourth Amendment.6

-This difference in interpretation between the FISC and the Second Circuit has not been addressed by other federal appellate courts.7 Rather, in the few Section 702 cases considered by traditional Article III courts, the government has generally evaded judicial review on the question of whether U.S. person queries comply with the Fourth Amendment.8 Even where the government has acknowledged conducting U.S. person queries under Section 702, it has asserted during judicial proceedings that the government did not rely on evidence obtained from a query as part of the prosecution.9
+This difference in interpretation between the FISC and the Second Circuit has not been addressed by other federal appellate courts.
+Rather, in the few Section 702 cases considered by traditional Article III courts, the government has generally evaded judicial review on the question of whether U.S. person queries comply with the Fourth Amendment.
+Even where the government has acknowledged conducting U.S. person queries under Section 702, it has asserted during judicial proceedings that the government did not rely on evidence obtained from a query as part of the prosecution.